 I have yet to find any that do.
 Again, food might make you HURT, but hurting and labor are two very different things.

 Frankly, that baby and your body have to make an agreement that they’re done with each other.
-Sadly, I think my 5 year old is still bitter about that agreement — but it was made, and she was born.
+Sadly, I think my 5-year-old is still bitter about that agreement — but it was made, and she was born.
 12 days late.

 If you liked this post, and are looking for more information on pregnancy/postpartum, check out ALL my pregnancy posts!
 If you’re looking for information on induction, Pregnant Chicken has a great post on it, written by yours truly. 🙂 Also, if you’re planning on a medical induction — The Pregnancy Nurse has a ton of information on inductions.

 I have a whole page all about answering the question “am I in labor?” — you don’t want to miss that!

 I’ve also got a When Will I Go into Labor Quiz that you might find fun to take!